Dodge City, Kansas

 Local Community Links:

-Portions of the hotel structure were used thereafter as offices for the Atchison, Topeka and Santa Fe Railway.
-The areas not in use were boarded up with all the furnishings and fixtures left in place.
+Faced with a decline in passenger rail traffic, many Harvey Houses were shuttered in the 1940s and 1950s--including El Vaquero, which closed in 1948.
+Portions of the hotel structure were used thereafter as railroad offices, while other areas were boarded up with all the furnishings and fixtures left in place.
 In 1996, BNSF Railway donated the depot to the city, and it was placed on the National Register of Historic Places in 2000.

 From 2000 to 2002, the depot and the El Vaquero/Harvey House restaurant were renovated with funding of $11 million through a grant from the Kansas Department of Transportation and the U. S. Department of Transportation via the TEA-21 reimbursement program, as well as private donations gathered by the Boot Hill Repertory Company (now the Depot Repertory Company).
 The city also contributed $100,000 to the project in order to secure $400,000 in matching state transportation funds.

-The 45,000 square-foot building has been completely rehabilitated to the 1898 standard, including rebuilding the platform.
+The 45,000 square-foot building has been completely rehabilitated to its early appearance, including rebuilding the platform.
 Great care was taken in restoring the brick, metal, limestone and sandstone exterior.
 The old hotel lobby, now the main gathering room, has been restored using many of the original fixtures, flooring, counter, woodwork and leaded glass windows.
 The Harvey House dining room has also been restored for use as a meeting space.
 The Amtrak station has been renovated as well through the process of adaptive reuse; the rest of the building houses the theater and workspaces.

 In June 2013, Dodge City won $258,000 through the Federal Highway Administration's Transportation Enhancement (TE) program to support further station rehabilitation work.
 Under the TE program, funds can be used for activities related to the preservation of historic transportation facilities, including depots.
 The grant will be put towards a long-term project to rehabilitate and replace the structure's doors, windows and soffits.